hirrolot/poica/README.md

 ## Built-in ADTs

-poica provides four generic ADTs: `Maybe`, `Either`, `Pair`, and `Res`.
+poica provides four generic ADTs: `Maybe` (an optional value), `Either` (either this value or that), `Pair` (a pair of elements), and `Res`.
 The last one has been presented in the previous section.
 All these types share the common API:

 ```c
 // Generate a definition of an ADT.